- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 - The first phase begins with sowing long-season annuals over the Martin Luther King, Jr. holiday weekend in January.
 This usually amounts to "a few trays of seeds under lights in the basement," David points out.

-- That makes room in the sowing area for the first succession of summer annuals, including "workhorses" like zinnias, cosmos, sunflowers, and celosia.
-All of these are planted in 4 successions.
-Only the sunflowers are direct-sown outdoors.
-"We've adapted the first of Johnny's 3 Methods for Succession-Planting Sunflowers, which for us is to direct-seed 3 varieties in the same plot at the same time, all with different blooming times.
+- That makes room in the sowing area for the first succession of summer annuals, including "workhorses" like zinnias, Cosmos, Celosia, and sunflowers.
+These are all planted in 4 successions, but only the sunflowers are direct-sown outdoors: "We've adapted the first of Johnny's Sunflower Succession-Planting Programs.
+We direct-seed 3 varieties in the same plot at the same time, all with different blooming times.
 It's worked great for us, and we pack them in close and don't over-feed because we like smaller sunflowers for our arrangements," he says.

 - David and Lina take a planting break in August, followed by a September planting of cool flowers and spring bulbs.
 "Our farm adds more perennials every year.
 Each fills its own seasonal slot, from early hellebores, branches, and spring bulbs, to peonies, then summer bulbs and corms like tuberose, gladiolas, and dahlias."